 - Perform other duties as assigned.

-Server Assistant Resume Preparation
+Server Assistant Job Description for Resume

 Information about the work activities of the server assistant can be obtained from the job description sample shown above in preparing the work history section and other sections of the resume for the position.